-A two page editorial first published in September 1967 featuring designs from Mary Quant's Ginger Group, it also includes guest appearances by The Yardbirds, Georgie Fame, James Fox, Jack Bond, David Mlinaric and Michael Rainey of Hung On You.
+A two page fashion editorial originally published in September 1967, featuring designs from Mary Quant's Ginger Group.
+It also includes guest modelling appearances by The Yardbirds, Georgie Fame, James Fox, Jack Bond, David Mlinaric, and Michael Rainey of Hung On You.

 Mary Quant cares about the total look, does coats so good you don't mind covering up her dresses!
 Above, the case for the Costume look.
 It's basically a coachman coat, and in this super-version of Bermuda pink wool melton, and gold buttons and braid, all roads lead to you.
 About $100.
 There's more news in this curly-girl English hairdo; heads may be turning for it soon, About to turn, two young film-makers: James Fox, left, who appeared in Universal's "Thoroughly Modern Millie."
 Director-producer Jack Bond, right, has explored the world of poets, Dali, women and their wants.

 IMAGE CREDITS & LINKSAll images scanned by Sweet Jane from an original editorial in Seventeen Magazine, September 1967, all photographs by Joseph Santoro.
-The suit that Michael Rainey is wearing in this photograph is fairly similar to one that was on sale in his Hung On You boutique around this time, you can view an example of it here in another one of my recent posts, Clothes to be in Love in Queen Magazine (1967).
+The suit that Michael Rainey is wearing in this photograph is fairly similar to one that was on sale in his Hung On You boutique around the same time, you can view an example of it in one of my recent posts, Clothes to be in Love in Queen Magazine (1967).
 Discover more about David Mlinaric in Return of the Dandy (1966), and also Anne 'Sibylla' Edmonstone whom Sibylla’s nightclub was named after.